Toggle: English / Spanish

 The outlook depends on the specific cause of the disease.
 With treatment, most people live without major disability.

 - Chest pain or shortness of breath gets worse

 - There is a change in the color or amount of phlegm you cough up, or if it is bloody

 - Other symptoms get worse or do not improve with treatment

 and a yearly flu vaccine help reduce the chance of some infections.
-Avoiding , smoking, and pollution may also reduce your risk of infection.
+Avoiding , smoking, and pollution may also reduce your risk of getting this infection.

 Iseman MD, Chan ED.
 Bronchiectasis.
-In: Mason RJ, Broaddus CV, Martin TR, et al. Murray & Nadel's Textbook of Respiratory Medicine.
+In: Mason RJ, Broaddus CV, Martin TR, et al., eds.
+Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 42.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 42.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.

 This page was last updated: May 4, 2015